nikhil15041993/Dockerizing-a-Flask-application-with-a-Postgres-Database/README.md

 # Dockerizing-a-Flask-application-with-a-Postgres-Database

-1 Creating the flask application
+1. Creating the flask application
+2. Create requirements.txt
-2 Create a Dockerfile
+3. Create a Dockerfile
-3 Containerizing the services
+4. Containerizing the services

+## Create requirements.txt

+You can do it by running ``` pip freeze > requirements.txt``` will save all your python libraries with current version into requirements.txt file.

+## Create a Dockerfile
 ```
-## Dockerfile
 ----------------